Election Commissioner Ashok Lavasa’s wife under IT dept lens

 Lavasa's wife has been issued a notice by the department to explain certain details in her IT Returns (ITR) with regard to holding directorship in about 10 companies, they said.

-The officials said after preliminary investigation, the tax department has asked her to provide more documents related to her personal finances.
+The officials said after a preliminary investigation, the tax department has asked her to provide more documents related to her personal finances.

 Wrong information in I-T returns will lead to prosecution, complaint to employers